mjksinc/ButtonGuide-Dev/README.md

 ![IoT Central - Delete Simulated](https://github.com/mjksinc/ButtonGuide-Dev/blob/master/images/Image2.4.1.png)

-2. Select the Button template you created, the click *+ > Real* to create a new real device
+2. Select the Device Template you created, then click *+ > Real* to create a new real device

 ![IoT Central - Delete Simulated](https://github.com/mjksinc/ButtonGuide-Dev/blob/master/images/Image2.4.2.png)

 3. Enter the following details to create the device:
-  a.
-A unique identifier.
+   - A unique *Device ID*.
 This will be used for the Device Provisioning Service.
 A MAC Address or Serial Number are suitable IDs
-  b.
-A name for your button.
+   - A *Device Name*.
 This could be the same as the Device ID, or something completely different like location the button will be placed
-  c.
-Select *Create* when completed
+   - Select *Create* when completed

 ![IoT Central - Create Device Template](https://github.com/mjksinc/ButtonGuide-Dev/blob/master/images/Image2.4.png)

-4. You should now be on the device configuration page for the button you just created.
+4. You should now be on the **Device Configuration** page for the button you just created.
 If not, select *Device Explorer* in the right-side menu and navigate to your new device.

 ![IoT Central - View Device Template](https://github.com/mjksinc/ButtonGuide-Dev/blob/master/images/Image2.5.png)

 5. You'll now configure the device's measurements.
 Specifically, the device will transmit a click *event*.
-Make sure you're in the *measurements* tab, click *Edit Template*
+Make sure you're in the *measurements* tab, then click *Edit Template*

 ![IoT Central - Edit Measurement](https://github.com/mjksinc/ButtonGuide-Dev/blob/master/images/Image2.5.1.png)